Cougar Conservancy

 In Southern California, public and private partners are leading a campaign to build the world's largest wildlife overpass—the Wallis Annenberg Wildlife Crossing.

-The core project team overseeing the project includes Caltrans, the National Park Service, the Santa Monica Mountains Conservatory/ Mountain Recreation and Conservation Authority, the Resource Conservation District of the Santa Monica Mountains, and the National Wildlife Federation.
+The Wallis Annenberg Wildlife Crossing is a public-private partnership that leverages the capacity, expertise, and leadership of dozens of organizations and institutions from the public and private sectors.
+The project’s core partner team includes Caltrans, the National Park Service, the Santa Monica Mountains Conservancy - Mountains Recreation & Conservation Authority, the Resource Conservation District of the Santa Monica Mountains, the National Wildlife Federation, and Rock Design Associates.

 The Wallis Annenberg Wildlife Crossing broke ground in 2022.
 Learn more about the crossing partnership and the #SaveLACougars campaign at the link below.